Turkey To Support Pakistan In Hotel, Tourism Industry - UrduPoint

 Turkey To Support Pakistan In Hotel, Tourism Industry

-The plan to establish a state-of-the-art Center of Excellence for Hospitality and Construction in Pakistan was underway in that regard, said Executive Director, National Vocational and Technical Training Commission(NAVTTC) Dr Nasir Khan on Thursday.
+The plan to establish a state-of-the-art Center of Excellence for Hospitality and Construction in Pakistan was underway in that regard, said Executive Director, National Vocational and Technical Training Commission(NAVTTC) Dr Nasir Khan.

-In an exclusive talk with APP, the Center of Excellence for Hospitality and Construction would be established in the National Skills University Islamabad under the skills development institution of Turkish Cooperation and Coordination Agency.
+In an exclusive talk with APP, he said the Center of Excellence for Hospitality and Construction would be established in National Skills University Islamabad under the skills development institution of Turkish Cooperation and Coordination Agency.

-He said that all euuzxpenses of the project including hiring of workforce and carrying out construction work would be borne by the Turkish government.
+He said all the expenses of the project including hiring of workforce and carrying out construction work would be managed by the Turkish government.

-Under the project, Dr Nasir said, Turkey will support National Vocational and Technical Training Commission (NAVTTC) for the skills development of Pakistani youth.
+Under the project, Dr Nasir said, Turkey would support National Vocational and Technical Training Commission (NAVTTC) for skills development in Pakistani youth.

 The establishment of modern Center of Excellence for Hospitality would ensure provision of 1.5 million employment opportunities annually for the skilled workforce in hotel and tourism industry of Pakistan, he remarked.